cylc/cylc-admin/docs/vc-march-2019-agenda.md

 ### Workflow Status Summary Data and Communication

-Some disagreement on the fundamental model here.
+Some disagreement on the underlying model here.

 **MODEL 1: UI Server Mirror**:
 - UI Server holds a data structure that mirrors the Workflow state
 - One of these per Workflow Service (not one per UI)